XinyuKang22/APIsOverData/sections/010_getting_started.md

 1. What error message do you get if you use the *wrong* HTTP method?
 2. What happens if you request a field that doesn't have a corresponding column in the database?
-3. Where can you find the error message from the container for these bad requests?
+3. Where can you find the error message in the container for these bad requests?
-4. For well-formatted requests, can you see any messages?
+4. For well-formatted requests, can you see any messages in the container?
 5. Is there a Hasura API that you can query to see which tables have been tracked.
 6. What is name of the "MyQuery" part of the query?
 What is it useful for?